 Fredericksburg real estate is some of the most expensive in Ohio, although Fredericksburg house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Fredericksburg is generally considered to be a blue-collar town.
-37.22% of the Fredericksburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Fredericksburg, you'll notice that it is more blue-collar than most other communities in America.
+37.22% of Fredericksburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Fredericksburg is a village of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Fredericksburg who work in office and administrative support (8.52%), sales jobs (8.52%), and business and financial occupations (7.62%).

 The per capita income in Fredericksburg in 2022 was $30,222, which is lower middle income relative to Ohio and the nation.
 This equates to an annual income of $120,888 for a family of four.